 I was really nervous about holding everyone up, especially with the promise of a hot shower, air conditioning and a good night’s rest ahead.
 I knew no one would want to hang out waiting for the stragglers.

 So I asked for a packed lunch to take with me.
-I wanted to be able to just eat on the trail when I got hungry instead of stopping and waiting for a hot lunch to be prepared at the planned teahouse.
-I figured I could make up some of the time I would most definitely be behind the others that way.
+I wanted to be able to just eat on the trail when I got hungry instead of stopping and waiting for a hot lunch to be prepared at the planned tea house.
+I figured I could make up some of the time I would most definitely be behind the others.
 I also set off with one of our porters walking with me about 20 minutes ahead of the others, who were hoping the clouds might clear for our final potential panoramic view of the Annapurnas.

 The first three hours were some of the most painful.
 While trekking up all those steps on the second day made us huff and puff, going down was brutal on everyone’s knees and putting weight on my left foot practically brought tears to my eyes.